 After enrollment, you can change the ownership setting between Personal and Corporate.

 Identify corporate-owned devices with IMEI or serial number

-As an Intune admin, you can create and import a comma-separated value (.csv) file that lists IMEI numbers or serial numbers.
+As an Intune admin, you can create and import a comma-separated value (.csv) file that lists 14-digit IMEI numbers or serial numbers.
 Intune uses these identifiers to specify device ownership as corporate during device enrollment.
-You can declare IMEI numbers for all supported platforms.
-You can only declare serial number for iOS, macOS, and Android devices.
 Each IMEI or serial number can have details specified in the list for administrative purposes.

 Upload a .csv file that has serial numbers – Create a two-column, comma-separated value (.csv) list without a header, and limit the list to 5,000 devices or 5 MB per .csv file.

 This .csv file when viewed in a text editor appears as:

 01234567890123,device details 02234567890123,device details